 Companies worldwide trust nVision Global to audit, process, and pay freight invoices for all modes of transportation, and provide logistics-cost analysis.
-This leading provider of services for freight bill auditing and payment, logistics management, and claims processes 63 million invoices and manages $3.1 billion in freight liability each year.
+This leading provider of services – including freight bill auditing and payment, logistics management, and claims – processes 100 million invoices and manages $5.2 billion in freight liability each year.

 A Focus on Cost Savings

-Users can create maps based on criteria such as service level, origin, destination, division, region, and location.
-They can slice and dice the information in a variety of ways, and drill down to problem areas to instantly see which shipping lanes need attention.
+Users also create maps based on custom criteria such as service level, origin, destination, division, region, and location.
+They slice and dice the information in a variety of ways, and drill down to problem areas to instantly see which shipping lanes need attention.

 On Track for Sustained Productivity

-Today, nVision further differentiates itself by providing the most advanced BI and analytics in its industry.
-The iFocus Dashboard even provides real-time alerts when critical issues or specific business conditions arise.
-“It’s the ease of use, sophistication, and amount of data we provide that really sets us apart,” says Snavely.
-“Tools like Visual Discovery add tremendous value to our services.”
+WebFOCUS helps differentiate nVision by providing the most advanced analytics capabilities in this industry. iFocus even provides real-time alerts when critical issues or specific business conditions arise.
+“It’s the ease of use, sophistication, and amount of data we provide that really sets us apart,” says Keith Snavely, senior vice president of global sales and marketing at nVision Global.

-“WebFOCUS helps us demonstrate our promise of increased efficiency, on-time delivery, and cost savings,” Snavely says.
+“WebFOCUS helps us demonstrate our promise of increased efficiency, on-time delivery, and cost savings,” Snavely adds.
 “As our basic services become increasingly commoditized, helping clients leverage information will continue to differentiate us from the competition.
-We have built a solid BI and analytics platform with WebFOCUS.
-The value we add comes from the data we capture and the analytical apps we can provide to our clients.”
+We have built a solid analytics platform with WebFOCUS.
+The value we add comes from the data we capture and the analytical InfoApps we can provide to our clients.”